madanyc/workfront-learn.en/help/workfront-goals/activate-your-goals/add-an-activity-to-a-goal.md

 kt: 8921
 exl-id: 5ef96f4e-8bdb-402b-89e2-2940774359cc
 ---
-# Add an activity to a goal
+# How to add an activity to a goal

 In this video, you will learn how to: